TOPICS

 A regular graph of vertex degree d is then called a perfectly Hamiltonian graph if it admits a perfect 1-factorization.

-In simpler terms, a graph is perfectly Hamiltonian if its edges can be colored in such a way that every two color classes (which represent pairs of 1-factors) form a Hamiltonian cycle.
+In simpler terms, an r-regular graph is perfectly Hamiltonian if its edges can be r-colored in such a way that all (r; 2) pairs of colors yield Hamiltonian cycles (Knuth 2025, solution to Problem 24).
+Perfectly Hamiltonian graphs therefore automatically admit a Hamilton decomposition.

-Every cubic graph containing exactly three hamiltonian cycles is perfectly hamiltonian.
-However, planar cubic perfectly hamiltonian graphs with more than three hamiltonian cycles also exist, and example of which is the dodecahedral graph (van Cleemput and Zamfirescu 2022).
+Every cubic graph containing exactly three hamiltonian cycles is perfectly Hamiltonian (van Cleemput and Zamfirescu 2022).
+However, planar cubic perfectly hamiltonian graphs with more than three hamiltonian cycles also exist, an example of which is the dodecahedral graph (van Cleemput and Zamfirescu 2022).

 See also